 In this paper we answer this question by taking the insights of prospect theory to political economics.
 A feature of the new populist politicians is that they are much more risky than their mainstream counterparts.
-They are more risky because they are new and untested, but also because they tend to support more radical and unconventional policies.1 This intrinsic riskiness makes populist politicians particularly attractive to disap-
+They are new and untested, and they tend to support more radical and unconventional policies.1 This intrinsic riskiness makes populist politicians particularly attractive to disappointed voters, who have already lost of a

 1This is how some observers have commented on recent political events. "... the voters rallying to populist insurgents are those who feel failed by conventional politics, left behind either economically or culturally".
 Jonathan Freedland, The Guardian, May 19, 2016.
 "Italy is on the brink of installing the most unconventional, inexperienced government to rule a western European democracy since the EU's founding Treaty of Rome in 1957", Rome opens its gates to the modern barbarians, Financial Times, May 14, 2018.
 "By abandoning traditional parties, unable to meet its needs, Southern Italy has declared its willingness to experiment something that it is not known yet and that could be better than the status quo.
 The opposite of risk aversion".
-Drago and Reichlin, Corriere della Sera, pointed voters, who have already lost of a lot relative to their expectations and therefore attach a large value to the chance of getting back towards their reference point.
-For the same reason, instead, they are opposed by voters whose income is close to what they expected, and who are particularly fearful of risk because of their loss aversion.
+Drago and Reichlin, Corriere della Sera, March 13, 2018.